 Aglaonema costatum The dark green leaves with the white spots makes it rather special.
 It likes to grow in deep shade with good moist soil and lots of compost.
 It is pest free.

-The Genus is named to honour Frederich Allamand, the 18th century Swiss botanist.
-This tropical shrub originally from South and Central America. .
+Allamanda is native to South and Central America and was named to honour Frederich Allamand, the 18th century Swiss botanist.

-Allamanda blanchetti has funneled shaped reddish maroon flower.
+Allamanda blanchetii has funneled shaped reddish maroon flower.
 This is not as free flowering as the yellow varieties and the flowers fade when grown in full sun.